Free ETF Report

 iShares Copper and Metals Mining ETFiShares

-ICOP $438M 0.47% Equity STOXX Global Copper and Metals Mining
+ICOP $429M 0.47% Equity STOXX Global Copper and Metals Mining Index

 iShares Copper and Metals Mining ETF

 The iShares Copper and Metals Mining ETF (ICOP) tracks the STOXX Global Copper and Metals Mining Index, a market-capitalisation-weighted index of global companies primarily engaged in copper and metal ore mining.
-With 62 holdings, the fund offers broad diversified exposure to both major and mid-tier copper producers, including diversified miners with significant copper operations.
+The fund offers broad diversified exposure to both major and mid-tier copper producers, including diversified miners with significant copper operations.

 ICOP stands out for having the lowest expense ratio among US-listed copper ETFs at 0.47%, making it the most cost-efficient option for long-term investors.
 Launched in June 2023, the fund has grown rapidly to over $430M in AUM.
 Its broader “copper and metals mining” mandate means ICOP holds some diversified miners like BHP, Newmont, and Anglo American that derive meaningful but not exclusive revenue from copper — giving the fund a slightly wider footprint than pure-play copper miners ETFs.